bikelomatic-complexity/btc-app-server/README.md

 redirected and loaded through a proxy after being cached.
 If when testing the emails being sent, they do not appear to load correctly, try an email server that does not use a proxy (e.g. https://mailinator.com/).

+# Updating the AWS Server
+Travis CI is set up to push new versions of btc-app-server when releases are made.
+Simply use the github releases feature to create a new release (make sure it includes a new version number).